CREPIC21/businessRegistry/project_step_by_step.md

   - git add .
   - git commit -m <message>
   - git push origin main
-- added GitHub action for automatic updates on the server once I push changes from my local machine to GitHub

 DEVOPS LEARNING
+- added GitHub action for automatic updates on the Linode server once I push changes from my local machine to GitHub
 - added Jenkins file for pipeline
 -- pipeline will build and push new image to DocketHub when new changes are committed to GitHub
 - added two Azure DevOps pipelines